Phoenix Paternity Lawyers

 - Modifications of child custody and parenting plans based on changes that affect the child’s best interests

 Whether you are a father or a mother, at DeShon Laraye Pullen PLC, our No. 1 priority is protecting your children.
 However, if you are a father and you are not married to your child’s mother, there are important steps that you need to take to protect your rights.
 At DeShon Laraye Pullen PLC, we help you establish paternity, custody and a parenting schedule that is in your child’s best interests.

 Contact Our Phoenix Paternity Attorneys

-DeShon Laraye Pullen PLC, is here to help you through paternity matters.
+DeShon Laraye Pullen PLC and our Phoenix team, are here to help you through paternity matters.